 Green Bounce Craft

-This rotund enemy comes from the side of the screen and bounces horizontally across from one beam to the next, hoping to land on your ship to destroy it.
+This rotund enemy comes from the side of the screen and bounces horizontally across from one beam to the next, hoping to land on the player's ship to destroy it.
 If it is unsuccessful, it will bounce off the opposite side of the screen to return at another random interval.
 Regular lasers cannot harm it, so shoot it with a torpedo or try not to be on the beam it bounces on.
 Green bouncers appear from Sector 7.

 Red Zig Bombs